How Democracy Came to Rule the Earth and the Three Natural Instincts of Man that Began the Philosophy of Inclusion

 “Good question.
 And before I explain the new law I will give that statement some background information.
-First, understand that corporations were originally invented as a means for man to build roads, canals, and other types of public construction projects.
+First, understand that corporations were originally invented as a means for man to build roads, canals, and other types of public construction projects for the general good of the populace.
 If there was any money left over from these projects, it was returned to shareholders.
 Later private businessman convinced governments to allow them to form corporations to enlarge their businesses.
-Through the corporate structure individuals who sold shares in their business raised capital.
+Through the corporate structure individuals sold shares in their business raising capital.
 The benefit to the government was that corporate businesses were able to expand thereby creating more jobs.
 The benefit to the majority business owner was that while he controlled over fifty per cent of the shares he never had to pay the money back to investors.
 Nor did he have to pay interest on the money his company took in to expand.
 Through the years alliances were formed between directors and corporate executives and many corporate swindles took place.
 To be fair there were also many honest and hard-working people in the corporate world that played by the rules and built good corporations that benefited the world.
 Their fortunes were earned through hard work and the rewards generated by the corporate system.
 There are many good and successful corporations that have done mankind great deeds.
 Unfortunately there are others that used the system simply to build personal fortunes.”

 “Laws like limiting corporate contributions to politicians did little to stop the greed and fraud available to executives in the system.
 It took the Law of Thirty to change the course of history.”
 Temple looked up as the same student from before stood and asked another question.